Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the web application.

-> _Provide a summary of the application's user interface.
-Describe, from the user's perspective, the flow of the pages in the web application._

 ### View Tier